 - When the Motley Fool will release their next new stock picks

-- The percentage of the Motley Fool stock picks that were profitable each year
+- The percentage of the Motley Fool picks that were profitable each year

 - The OVERALL results of their picks year after year,

-I will also tell you 2 important trading tips about the Motley Fool services that I have learned over the years.
+I will also tell you 2 important trading tips about the Motley Fool services that I have learned.
 Two little facts that you must understand about their services in order to maximize your profits.

-I will try not to bore you, but I think it’s important to tell you a bit about myself and why I felt the need to write this review.
+I will try not to bore you, but I think it’s important to tell you a bit about myself and why I felt the need to write this Motley Fool Stock Advisor review.

 To accomplish that, I set out on a mission to find the best and the fastest way to learn about the stock market and build my stock portfolio in a proven and safe way.
-I started out talking to people I thought were smart and wealthy, reading countless books and magazines, and subscribing to various stock newsletters.
+I started out talking to people I thought were smart and wealthy, I did a review of countless books and magazines, and subscribing to various stock newsletters.

 To save YOU a lot of time here is a summary of what I learned…

 - The FIRST lesson I learned was definitely NOT to get stock tips from friends or chase rumors.
-My friends ended up costing me money and wasting my time.
+My friends’ “hot picks” ended up costing me money and wasting my time.

 - The THIRD lesson I learned was that not all stock newsletters are worth the money.
-Over the last ten years, I have subscribed to dozens of stock newsletters and the Motley Fool Stock Advisor has the most consistent returns and is the cheapest.
+Over the last two decades, I have subscribed to dozens of stock newsletters and the Motley Fool’s Stock Advisor has the most consistent returns and is the cheapest.

 - The FOURTH thing I learned was how easy it is to get started building a profitable portfolio.
 Opening a brokerage account is easy and takes less than 3 minutes.
-To find the right stocks to buy, that too is now easy.
+Finding the right stocks is now easy too.

-…And that’s why I wrote this Motley Fool review.
-So I can share my results with the Motley Fool’s stock picks and help you start building a profitable portfolio like I have.
+…And that’s why I wrote this Motley Fool Review.
+So I can share my results with The Motley Fool’s stocks and encourage you to start building a profitable portfolio as I have.

-Based on my experience over the last 5 years of buying every one of their two new stock picks each month, my analysis of the Motley Fool Stock Advisor performance concludes absolutely YES!
+Based on my experience over the last 5 years of buying every one of their two new stock picks each month, my analysis of The Stock Advisor performance concludes absolutely YES!

 To properly answer the question ‘is it worth the money’ you need to understand how much it costs.
-The regular price of the Motley Fool Stock Advisor is $199 a year.
+The list price of Stock Advisor is $199 a year.
 Even at that price it is very inexpensive compared to other services.
-But new customers can subscribe now for just $99 a year on this Motley Fool NEW SUBSCRIBER DISCOUNT link.
+But new customers can subscribe now for just $79 a year on this Motley Fool NEW SUBSCRIBER DISCOUNT link.

 So, assuming you have some cash to invest each month, and you can let the money stay invested for a few years, it certainly seems like a very safe bet.